 There are many commercial dog treats available at the store, which going by the labels, are wholesome for your dog.

-However, you may still want to make your own dog treats because;
+However, you may still want to make your own homemade dog treats recipe because;

 - Despite the ingredient list on the packaging, sweeteners, preservatives, and additives may be added that do not have to be listed on the package.
-With a DIY meal, you know everything you have put in.
+With a DIY meal, you know everything you have put in, like natural vitamins and fiber.

 - These are fun to make in your spare time with simple recipes to sharpen your cooking skills